-If you have paid more than your share for covered services or if you have gotten a bill for covered medical services, refer to Chapter 7, Section A, page 138 to learn what to do.
+If you have paid for your covered services or if you have gotten a bill for covered medical services, refer to Chapter 7, Section A to learn what to do.

 J1.
 What to do if services are not covered by our plan